imarc/handbook/frontend.markdown

   editorial style books, but the em dash is too long for use with the best text faces.
 Like the oversized space between sentences, it belongs to the padded and corseted aesthetic of Victorian typography.

+### Print Styles

+While not requested often, some websites necessitate a clean layout when pages are printed. iMarc begins from a sane starting point as documented in [iMarc Boilerplate](https://github.com/imarc/boilerplate/blob/gh-pages/css/styles.css#L1169)

 ## Mobile Optimization